Montpellier, Cheltenham: Present day

-Montpellier is home to several clothing boutiques, three jeweller's shops, including Metal and Stone, a working goldsmiths, a Scandinavian specialist shop and also a varied selection of cafes.
+Montpellier is home to restaurants, bars, several clothing boutiques, three jeweller's shops, including Metal and Stone, a working goldsmiths, a Scandinavian specialist shop and also a varied selection of cafes.
 The Montpellier Courtyard is home to internationally recognised brands such as Bang & Olufsen and Tokyotattoo Studios.
 The unique tattoo & piercing studio opened its doors in 2012 on November 5.
 The tattoo studio won Independent Business of the Year in 2018.

-Montpellier's bars include The Montpellier Wine Bar, The Rotunda Tavern, John Gordon's, Door 4 Cocktail Bar, Soho Bar and Eatery, Harry Cook and All Bar One, with The Circus Bar at the lower end of Montpellier Street.
-Eating establishments include The Thai Brasserie (Thai), Tarragon (Continental), Indian Voojan (Indian), and Strada (Italian and Mediterranean).
+Montpellier's bars and restaurants include The Montpellier Wine Bar, The Ivy, All Bar One, The Rotunda Tavern, Brasserie Blanc, Ask Italian, John Gordon's, Door 4 Cocktail Bar, Harry Cook, The Circus Bar, The Thai Brasserie, Tarragon, Indian Voojan and Côte Brasserie.

-The area is connected with a Segregated Bicycle Path into Lansdown, Cheltenham.